KABUKI KIMONO

 Admission is FREE

-Six spectacular kimonos belonging to the kabuki actor Bandō Tamasaburō V will be on display in the Textiles Gallery for a year.
-Tamasaburō is the most popular and celebrated onnagata (male actor who performs female roles) currently on stage.
+A new set of striking kabuki costumes belonging to the kabuki actor Bandō Tamasaburō V is on show this winter in the Ashmolean's Textile Gallery, until December 2025.
+Tamasaburō is the most popular and celebrated onnagata (male actor who performs female roles) currently on the kabuki stage.

 These kabuki kimonos are all hand-made by skilled craftsmen and each involved a highly personalised process of creative consultation between the actor and maker.